First Year as an Officer for ALT Special Interest Group in Digital Assessment

 Highlight of the Webinars

 Not only did the JISC ALT SIG DA mailing list subscriptions increase daily, the first webinar in GenAI and Digital Assessment on 21st January 2025, was a great hit and there were 91 attendees on the day!
-Alison, Nurun and Lisa shared their journeys in embracing the challenges of AI in policy making and how it challenged or enhanced their teaching practices.
-We shared the recording and reflections in this blog article shortly afterwards, and established it as a pattern for future webinars.
+Alison, Nurun and Lisa shared their individual journeys embracing the breaking through of Generative AI in the past year, from rapid policy making in HE to adaptive teaching and learning practices.
+We shared the recording and reflections in this blog article shortly afterwards and glad to see the YouTube recording views increase quickly.

-When I shared the information with my colleagues, I received many positive feedback, which helped grow my confidence.
+When I shared the information with my colleagues in University of Edinburgh, I received many positive feedback, which helped growing my confidence.
 I shared the future events’ more widely on Linkedin and in the internal Learning Technology Community Teams.
 I am so encouraged to see my current and previous colleagues joining the following webinars and sharing their experiences!
-I learnt so much from the webinars and their ground-breaking work in different aspects of digital assessment:
+I learnt so much from their innovative ground-breaking work in different aspects of digital assessment.
+To highlight a few:

 - Managing Digital Assessments Webinar, 24th July 2025 (Blog article and YouTube video recording).
-I find Denny Roberts and Lisa Scott’s presentation on Transforming Digital Examinations in Heriot- Watt University They showed how their team managed to accomplish a daunting task by adopting a collaborative approach and keep all stakeholders onboard.
-The creation of Virtual Exam Centre (VEC), an international interdisciplinary group comprising over 43 members from diverse departments played a key role to create a cohesive and efficient support system for digital examinations.
+I find Denny Roberts and Lisa Scott’s presentation on Transforming Digital Examinations in Heriot- Watt University very encouraging – their team managed to accomplish a daunting task by adopting a collaborative approach and keep all stakeholders onboard.
+They emphasized that “the creation of Virtual Exam Centre (VEC), an international interdisciplinary group comprising over 43 members from diverse departments played a key role to create a cohesive and efficient support system for digital examinations“.

-After a short break for summer and the busy beginning of the term, we regrouped on 18th November for a webinar on Training Staff to Use Digital Assessment Tools (Blog article and YouTube video recording).
-One common challenge colleagues shared here is the demand for training up thousands of users when scaling up of a new technology can often fall on the shoulder of a small central technical team.
-I really like Yihua Huang and Natasha Nakariakova’s innovative approach to foster culture transformation in University of Warwick – “embedding digital assessment literacy and confidence within local academics, administrators, and technical teams while balancing central policy with departmental flexibility”.
+After a short break for summer and the busy beginning of the term, we regrouped on 18th November for a webinar on Training Staff to Use Digital Assessment Tools (Pre-event blog article, post-event blog article, and YouTube video recording).
+One common challenge colleagues shared here is the demand for training up thousands of users when scaling up of a new technology can often fall on the shoulders of a small central technical support team.
+I strongly echo Yihua Huang and Natasha Nakariakova’s innovative approach to foster Culture Transformation in Digital Assessment at the University of Warwick – they made it by “embedding digital assessment literacy and confidence within local academics, administrators, and technical teams while balancing central policy with departmental flexibility”, and provided live support on Microsoft Teams during exam period.

 In addition, we also shared two blog articles to reflect our collected first year experience,